 Caregivers Support Group

-This group meets the first Monday of each month at 9 AM to provide those who are caring for family and/or friends a time apart and a safe place to share thoughts and challenges.
+This group meets the first Monday of each month at 9:30 AM to provide those who are caring for family and/or friends a time apart and a safe place to share thoughts and challenges.
 It is also a time for those who are caring for others to experience an opportunity to more fully understand the effects of caregiver stress and how to best care for themselves as they care for others.
-For more information, please contact Mary Jane Wyant at 410-745-8561.

-Prayer Chain is a group of parishioners who commit to regular prayer for those in need in our church.
+Pastoral Care Committee is a group of parishioners who commit to regular prayer for those in need in our church.
 The group meets monthly for updates and support.
-All are welcome to join the prayer chain but must agree to keep the contents of the prayer list confidential.
 Prayer requests are welcome.
 To submit a request, please contact the Parish Office at 410-745-9076.

 Christ Church has been a Stephen Ministry Congregation for approximately 10 years.
 Consistent with this time of congregational transition, Stephen Ministry is undergoing a period of review and reconsideration.
-For more information, please contact John Keydel at 410-745-9076.
-Learn more about Stephen Ministries
+Learn more about Stephen Ministry.